-Along the south eastern borders of Illinois flows the majestic Ohio River .
-Over the centuries, the Ohio has silently carved the limestone bluffs which line the shores of the scenic Shawnee area into some of the most beautiful and visited tourist attractions in Southern Illinois.
+Along the south eastern border of Illinois, flows the majestic Ohio River.
+Over the centuries, the Ohio has silently carved the limestone bluffs that line the shores of the scenic Shawnee area into some of the most beautiful and visited tourist attractions in Southern Illinois.

-Among these attractions stands the historic cavern of Cave-In-Rock State Park .
+Among these attractions stands the historic cavern of Cave-In-Rock State Park.
 Acquired by the State of Illinois in 1929, the popular cavern is located in the village of Cave-In-Rock .
 Burrowed out by the winds and water of time, the white limestone shines out along the shoreline of the Ohio with an array of flora and fauna.
-Each year thousands of visitors, both local and out-of-state, walk the gravel trail down to the Ohio ’s beach and stand in awe of the massive opening leading into the mouth of the limestone cathedral.
+Each year thousands of visitors, both from across the US and the local area, walk the gravel trail down to the Ohio’s edge and stand in awe of the massive opening leading into the mouth of the limestone cathedral.

-The cave was originally discovered by French explorer M. de Lery, but a many decades later, was used as a hideout for river pirates and criminals.
+The cave was originally discovered by French explorer M. de Lery, but many decades later, was used as a hideout for river pirates and criminals.
 Outlaw Samuel Mason is credited with turning the cave into a drinking den for local delinquents.
-The tavern became a breeding ground which catered to various sorts of trouble, including gambling, prostitution, robbery and even murder.
+The tavern became a breeding ground which catered to various sorts of trouble including gambling, robbery and even murder.

-In the past the Cave-In-Rock was frequented by pirates, robbers, thieves and murders, but as just the weather changes the land, eventually the cave took a step forward into history and played a positive role in westward expansion and local community development.
-Today, the cave’s natural splendor offers visitors a first hand look at one of the great hidden treasures of Southern Illinois .
+In the past, the Cave-In-Rock was frequented by pirates, thieves and murders, but as just the weather changes the land, eventually the cave took a step forward into history and played a positive role in westward expansion and local community development.
+Today, the cave’s natural splendor offers visitors a first hand look at one of the great hidden treasures of Southern Illinois.